 - Bringing the subject to the foreground of the image and allowing minor subjects to blur into the background

-When applied correctly, your subjects will naturally pop off the background and create a pleasant experience for viewers.
+When added correctly, bokeh will help your subjects stand out naturally and attract the viewer’s attention.
 If bokeh is added incorrectly, it can be off-putting and unpleasant to the eye.
-Here are a few quicks to help with the process of adding bokeh in Lightroom to photos:
+Here are a few quick ways to help with the process of adding bokeh in Lightroom to photos:

 - Get comfortable with the blur tools in Lightroom before applying the technique to your images.